mikrono/tModLoaderWiki_kr_ko/Reflection.md

 # Introduction
-Terraria is programed in C#.
+Terraria is programmed in C#.
 In C#, [access modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) such as `public`, `internal`, and `private` are used to restrict how classes, methods, properties, and fields are accessed.
 For example, something with an accessibility of `private` will not be accessible outside of the class itself.
 Proper usage of access modifiers is a sign of well structured code, and usually there is little reason to bypass these access modifiers.

 As modders, however, we sometimes need to access something not normally accessible due to the nature of modding a game.
 Since we can't implement the code directly in the Terraria source code, we need to bypass the access restrictions using something called [`Reflection`](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection).